 The RCP’s written evidence to the Health Select Committee highlights that all medical education and training must be underpinned by national standards, national planning, ring-fenced funding and independent quality management and assurance.
 More about the Health Select Committee inquiry is available on the Parliament UK website.

-Department of Health provides clarity on Monitor’s role
+DH provides clarity on Monitor’s role

 House of Lords committee calls for changes to the Health and Social Care Bill

 The House of Lords Constitution Committee calls for changes to the Health and Social Care Bill to ensure that ministerial responsibility to Parliament and legal accountability for the NHS are not diluted.
 Download their full report from the Parliament UK website.

 - DH publishes NHS Outcomes Framework 2012/13 – for more information see the DH website.

 - DH publishes details of the new public health system – for more information see the Department of Health website.